cyber-prags/Portfolio-Website/README.md

 3. **Open `index.html`**: Use any web browser to open the `index.html` file to view the website.

 Feel free to explore the code, and see how the combination of HTML, CSS, Bootstrap, and JavaScript come together to create a responsive and user-friendly web experience.

----

-*Note: If you have any specific sections or additional information you would like to include, such as a 'Contact' or 'Contribution' section, please let me know and I can add that as well.*